abhijit-c/LatinTranslations/Pliny/letters/emperortrajan.md

 - *instruere* from *instruo, instruere, instruxi, instructus* is the present active infinitive, meaning to construct.

-    For what is better able to either guide my hesitation or instruct my ignorance?
+    For who is better able to either guide my hesitation or instruct my ignorance?

 3. *Cognitionibus de Christianis interfui numquam: ideo nescio quid et quatenus